 \section{Abstract}

-Due to the importance of understanding the formation of the nonlinear structures in the universe and stellar systems, the nonlinear Jeans instability which plays the key role in these formation problems is a long-standing open problem presented by astrophysics more than one hundred years.
-In this article, we focus on a reduced model of the nonlinear Jeans instability for the expanding Newtonian universe which is characterized by a class of second order nonlinear hyperbolic equations
+Understanding the formation of nonlinear structures in the universe and stellar systems is crucial.
+The nonlinear Jeans instability plays a key role in these formation processes.
+It has been a long-standing open problem in astrophysics for more than a century.
+In this article, we focus on a reduced model of the nonlinear Jeans instability in an expanding Newtonian universe, which is described by a class of second-order nonlinear hyperbolic equations.

-We establish a family of nonlinear self-increase blowup solution (the solution itself becomes infinite, stable ODE-type blowup) to this equation and give estimates on the growth rate of $\varrho$ which may explain the much faster growth rate of the nonlinear structures of universe in astrophysical observations than the rate given by the classical Jeans instability. {{\bf Keywords:} blowup, ODE blowup, Jeans instability, self-increase blowup, second order nonlinear hyperbolic equations}
+We establish a family of nonlinear self-increasing blowup solutions (where the solution itself becomes infinite in a stable ODE-type blowup) for this equation.
+Furthermore, we provide estimates on the growth rate of $\varrho$, which may help explain why the nonlinear structures in the universe grow much faster in astrophysical observations than predicted by the classical Jeans instability.